About

 PD Tutors work closely with their tutor group after each assessment point in the year to review effort, behaviour and academic progress.

-Beyond the child’s PD Tutor, there are a vast array of other places that students can go to for help, guidance or support.
-The pastoral system is led by the House Leaders and Behaviour Leaders, who each look after a House.
-Students can always approach their House Leader for help or advice at any time.
-Each House also has a team of Prefects and Senior Prefects attached to it, and these senior students provide an alternative avenue for students to seek support.
+Beyond the student’s PD Tutor, there are a vast array of other places that students can go to for help, guidance and support.
+The year system is led by the Head of Year and Deputy Heads of Year.
+Students can always approach their Head of Year or Deputy Head of Year for help or advice at any time.